dandi/dandi-cli/docs/source/cmdline/move.rst

 .. option:: -w, --work-on [auto|both|local|remote]

-    Whether to operate on the local Dandiset in the current directory, a remote Dandiset (either one specified by the ``--dandiset`` option or else the one corresponding to the local Dandiset), or both at once.
+    Whether to operate on the local dataset in the current directory, a remote dataset (either one specified by the ``--dandiset`` option or else the one corresponding to the local Dandiset), or both at once.
 If ``auto`` (the default) is given, it is treated the same as ``remote`` if a ``--dandiset`` option is given and as ``both`` otherwise.